 Along the way I began collecting Churchill’s books and, because I couldn’t get enough, was a Churchill specialist bookseller from 1982 to 2004, when I sold the business to Chartwell Booksellers in New York City.
 I published an American edition of Churchill’s rare 1931 book, India (1991), A Connoisseur’s Guide to the Books of Sir Winston Churchill (1998) and four books of quotations, Winston Churchill by Himself (2008), The Definitive Wit of Winston Churchill (2009).
 The Patriot’s Churchill (2010) and All Will Be Well: Good Advice from Winston Churchill (2011).

 And now for something completely different.
-In 2003 we built a house on Eleuthera, Bahamas, which we’ve loved since 1981, where Barbara and I now spend four months a year, writing, playing, and spinning articles about the Bahamas for our local newspaper, The Eleutheran.
+In 2003 we built a house on Eleuthera, Bahamas, which we’ve loved since 1981, where Barbara and I now spend four months a year, writing, playing, and editing our local property owners association newsletter, The Rainbow Times.

 In 1998 Her Majesty the Queen saw fit to reward me with a CBE (Commander of the Most Excellent Order of the British Empire), “for services to Anglo-American understanding and the memory of Sir Winston Churchill.”
 I could only respond with Churchill’s words when he received the Nobel Prize for Literature in 1953: “I am proud, but also I must admit, awestruck at your decision to include me.
 I do hope you are right.
 I feel we are both running a considerable risk and that I do not deserve it.
 But I shall have no misgivings if you have none.”